The IACOB project: XVI. Surface helium abundances in Galactic O-type stars: indications for identifying binary interaction products: Results

 \subsection{Comparison with results from the literature}

-As in previous IACOB studies, we compare our results with those available in the literature.
-In this work, we focus on four recent studies selected because they provide abundances for at least ten stars in common with our sample: namely \citet{Repolust2004, Martins2015b, Markova2018} and \citet{Aschenbrenner2023}.
+Figure~\ref{Fig:compalit} shows a comparison of our He abundance estimates with some others available in the literature.
+We focus on four recent studies selected because they provide abundances for at least ten stars in common with our sample: namely \citet{Repolust2004, Martins2015b, Markova2018} and \citet{Aschenbrenner2023}.
 The first two are based on the {\sc fastwind} atmosphere code, as in our study; the third employs {\sc cmfgen} \citep{HillierMiller1998}; and the last one relies on a hybrid analysis combining {\sc atlas9} atmosphere models \citep{Kurucz1993} with spectral synthesis calculations performed with {\sc detail} and {\sc surface} \citep[see also][]{NievaPrzybilla2012}.

-Figure~\ref{Fig:compalit} shows the outcome of this comparison, where the one-to-one relation and the 25\% tolerance region are indicated as dashed and dotted lines, respectively.
 Taking into account the associated uncertainties, we find a reasonably good agreement for most of the (67) stars in common with any of the abovementioned studies.
 Nevertheless, a small subset of (14) stars shows discrepancies beyond 25\%.
-Appendices~\ref{AppComp} and \ref{AppImpact} provide additional notes on these specific stars.
-They include a discussion of the possible origin of such discrepancies.
+Appendix~\ref{AppComp} provides additional notes on these specific stars.